 Why is my String of Pearls and String of Tears Turning Yellow?

-Both these plants start yellowing when over-watered and when the soil is not proper.
+Both these plants start yellowing when over-watered and when the soil is improper.

 Overwatering can cause wet feet, which can eventually result in yellowing.

-Only water when the top one inch of the soil is dry and use soil that is aerated and is well-draining.
+Only water when the top one inch of the soil is dry, and use soil that is aerated and well-draining.